-AOC: What does your community look like?
-What’s it like maintaining relationships with friends and family these days?
+What does your community of friends and family look like these days?

 REL: Since we travel the world, our personal close community is made up of an eclectic group of geniuses, artists, lawyers, doctors, writers, actors, health care workers, accountants, NASA scientists, world-travelers, entrepreneurs, contractors, restaurant owners, ex-Presidentes of Mexican cities, cantina owners, Techies, engineers, military personnel, teachers, plumbers, craftsmen, maids, chefs, gardeners, taxi drivers, boat captains, indigenous and simple folk.
 Everyone is unique, and many are self-reliant and financially free.
 We feel very blessed to hobnob with people of such a wide variety of viewpoints.